Trump Organization fined $1.6 million for tax fraud

 NEW YORK (AP) — Donald Trump’s company was fined $1.6 million Friday for a scheme in which the former president’s top executives dodged personal income taxes on lavish job perks — a symbolic, hardly crippling blow for an enterprise boasting billions of dollars in assets.

-Trump himself was not on trial and denied any knowledge of his executives evading taxes illegally.
-In a statement released after sentencing, the Trump Organization said it did nothing wrong and would appeal.
+Trump himself was not on trial and denied any knowledge that a small group of executives were evading taxes on extras including rent-free apartments, luxury cars and private school tuition.
+Prosecutors said such items were part of what they dubbed the Trump Organization’s “deluxe executive compensation package."

 People are also reading…

-“These politically motivated prosecutors will stop at nothing to get President Trump and continue the never ending witch-hunt which began the day he announced his presidency,” it said.
+“These politically motivated prosecutors will stop at nothing to get President Trump and continue the never ending witch-hunt which began the day he announced his presidency,” the company said in a statement after the fine was announced.

-Neither the former president or his children, who helped run and promote the Trump Organization, were in the courtroom.
+Neither the former president nor his children, who helped run the Trump Organization, were in the courtroom.

 While the fines — less than the cost of a Trump Tower apartment — aren't big enough to impact the company’s operations or future, the conviction is a black mark on the Republican’s reputation as a savvy businessman as he mounts a campaign to regain the White House.